atharva0300/Meme-Generator/.github/ISSUE_TEMPLATE.md

 -- Add screenshots which supports your proposal if required otherwise write `not required`--

 ## Additional Info
--- If you have to mention any additional information , do it here --
+-- Just added two files ContactUs.js and About.js with blank react template to enable the functionality --